SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/Fixes/readme.md

 	### 📘 Documentation

       * New version for User guide has been updated with details on the features introduced

+### **Update: V6.0.3 – July 2025**:

+      ### **TR 901420.BP7**

+      ### ✨ Features added

+	* Multiple Material Types can now be configured for Product replication in the Application parameter section. 	* Delivery replication - 'Send related customers before'
+	When enabled, delta customers related to the selected deliveries are sent before the deliveries
+	* Add a sample badi impl for this API call /GetPackagingCompositonsForProduct, to get all pack comp IDs that belongs to a product for a given validity period, business process direction and supplier ID
+	* Improve logs and traceability by adding a new report /VPCOE/TRACE_MAINTENANCE helping customers tarcing data sent successfully or not.
+	* Handling Units reports - Handling Units replication updated to use RDP V2 APIs.
+	* Sample BAdI implementation added for RDP API /GetPackagingCompositionsForProduct

+      ### 📘 Documentation

+      * New version for User guide has been updated with details on the features introduced

 ---
 ### **Installation Instructions for fixes**